Ethanmn/Orion/README.md

 # PorkChops
-This is where I make porkchops.
+This is where I make pork chops.
 No other kinds of meats allowed.